Public Participation in Committee Meetings

 - Individuals may address topics on the agenda, items specified for public comment, or items within the scope of responsibility of the Committee.
 Any presentation to the Committee which breaches the privacy or other rights of students, parents, or school employees, or which does not comply with Committee policy on complaints will be ruled out of order.
 Speakers may offer such objective criticisms of the school operations and programs as concern them, but in public session, the Committee will not hear personal complaints of school personnel nor against any member of the school community.
 Under most circumstances, administrative channels are the proper means for disposition of legitimate complaints involving staff members.
 The Chair shall rule out of order any individual who fails to honor the guidelines or who addresses a matter inappropriate for public comment.

 - All remarks will be addressed through the Chair of the meeting.

-- General Laws, Chapter 30A, Section 20f (Regulations of Participation by Public) shall apply.
+- Chapter 30A, Section 20(g) of the General Laws (Regulations of Participation by Public) shall apply.

 Voted: June 20, 2017